-You may decide to travel to Jackson Hole for the skiing or to visit the two nearby national parks—Grand Teton and Yellowstone—but you probably never guessed that your trip to the northwest corner of Wyoming would include the chance to check out a national art museum.
+You may decide to travel to Jackson Hole for the skiing or to visit the two nearby national parks —Grand Teton and Yellowstone—but you probably never guessed that your trip to the northwest corner of Wyoming would include the chance to check out a national art museum.
 Surprise!
-Jackson Hole is the proud location of the National Museum of Wildlife Art, a world-renowned collection of wildlife and Western artistic creations.
+Jackson Hole is the proud location of the National Museum of Wildlife Art, a world-renowned collection of wildlife and Western artistic creations that is celebrating its 35th anniversary in 2023.

 World-Class Wildlife Art